Tool landing page

 Action notes

-What this tool helps you achieve
+What this checklist helps you achieve

 Turn hubs into high-confidence decision surfaces that push users into routes and tools, not passive browsing.